mnshchtri/Password-Manager/README.txt

 Once you have entered your master password, you can start using the password manager to store and manage your passwords.

 Contributing
+Contributions to this password manager project are welcome!
+If you find a bug or have an idea for a new feature, please feel free to contribute to the code.
+Here are some ways you can help:

+Report bugs or issues: If you encounter a bug or issue with the password manager, please open an issue on GitHub with a detailed description of the problem and steps to reproduce it.
+Suggest new features: If you have an idea for a new feature or improvement to the password manager, please open an issue on GitHub with a description of the feature and why you think it would be useful.
-Contributions to the password manager are welcome!
-To contribute, please fork the repository and submit a pull request with your changes.
+Submit pull requests: If you want to contribute to the code directly, you can submit a pull request with your changes.
+Please make sure your code is well-documented and follows the existing coding style.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+Provide feedback: If you have any feedback on the password manager, such as usability issues or suggestions for improvement, please feel free to open an issue or contact me directly.
+I appreciate any help or contributions to this project!